bryanpedini-automation/debian-redmine/README.md

 # redmine-automation

-Sysadmin' script for managing Redmine installations, migrations, and updates.
+Sysadmin script for managing Redmine installations, migrations, and updates.